GCoiffier/GCoiffier.github.io/content/publications/oneLipSDF.md

 ## Our method

 Our method aims at building a neural distance field that is garanteed to preserve geometrical properties far from the zero level set.
 In particular, we use a $1$-Lipschitz neural network so that the Lipschitz constraint will be satisfied _by construction_.
-On top of this architecture, we minimize a loss which does not need to know the ground truth distance, thus transforming the usual regression problem in a classification problem.
+On top of this architecture, we minimize a loss that does not need to know the ground truth distance, thus transforming the usual regression problem in a classification problem.
 Our method is summarized by this diagram:

 {{< figure src="/img/1lipSDF/botijo_pipeline.jpeg"
 alt="Overview of our method"